Back to UBQ blog

 There are more than 330 million people living in the U.S. Each day, they collectively throw out enough garbage to fill more than 60,000 garbage trucks.

-Of the 292 million tons of municipal waste produced in 2018, only 69 million tons were recycled.
+Of the 292 million tons of municipal solid waste produced in 2018, only 69 million tons were recycled.
 A small amount was composted, but unfortunately, most garbage ended up at one of the country’s more than 2,000 landfills.

 Landfills are the most common form of waste disposal in the US.
 They keep garbage out of sight and out of mind for decades.
 Convenience might be one of the causes of landfills, but the downsides—greenhouse gases, leachate, and other toxins—generated from these facilities have become a serious global health problem.